b-lukaszuk/BS_wJ_eng/contents/randomness.md

 ([LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) seems to be good enough, but it's up to you).
-The `seed` is often initialized with [epoch time](https://en.wikipedia.org/wiki/Epoch_(computing)), e.g. the number of milliseconds that passed since 1 January 1970, which is kind of unpredictable.
+The `seed` is often initialized with [epoch time](https://en.wikipedia.org/wiki/Epoch_(computing)), e.g. the number of seconds that passed since 1 January 1970, which is kind of unpredictable.
 You should be able to get it out of [Dates](https://docs.julialang.org/en/v1/stdlib/Dates/) module.
 Use the LCG to write `getRand` that returns a random `Float64` in the range `[0-1)`